nickczh/nickchua/README.md

 ## Getting Started

 To explore the website, simply visit [nickchua.com](nickchua.com).\
-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps below:

 ### Prerequisites